ibm-cloud-docs/containers/cs_network_policy.md

   ```
   {: pre}

 6. Optional: To allow your workers and pods to access {{site.data.keyword.registrylong_notm}} over the private network, apply the `allow-private-services.yaml` and `allow-private-services-pods.yaml` policies.
-To access other {{site.data.keyword.cloud_notm}} services that support private service endpoints, you must manually add the subnets for those services to this policy.
+To access other {{site.data.keyword.cloud_notm}} services that support private cloud service endpoints, you must manually add the subnets for those services to this policy.
   ```
   calicoctl apply -f allow-private-services.yaml calicoctl apply -f allow-private-services-pods.yaml